Employees Are Using AI to Raise Workplace Complaints. Is Your Business Ready?

 AI is changing how employees access workplace information, but it isn't changing the law.

-Organisations with compliant payroll systems, capable managers, clear policies and sound record-keeping are well placed to respond when questions or complaints arise.
+Organisations with compliant payroll systems, capable managers, legally compliant employment documentation, clear workplace policies and sound record-keeping are well placed to respond when questions or complaints arise.
 Those same foundations also reduce the likelihood of workplace issues escalating into formal disputes or regulatory action.